Being able to program in the modern world is one of the most important and versatile skills one can have.

 Including the exact number of years you have studied or used a programming language is especially important for those who do not have much experience.

-It is important to make it clear how much proficiency you have in programming languages, and the number of years is the best way to quantify that.
+It is important to clarify how much proficiency you have in programming languages, and the number of years is the best way to quantify that.

 Another excellent way to list programming language experience is to include any certifications you may hold.

 While certifications are not required to have proficiency, they do a lot to reassure an employer that you know what you are doing.

 How do you list a programming language certification on a resume?

 If you went the extra mile and got a certification in a programming language, it is best to keep this in the certifications section.
 Include the certifying body and list the date acquired.

 The relevant skills section should still include your years of experience with the programming language, but the certifications section will include a bit more detailed information about your certification.